OneUpdater adware removal instructions

-Media Converter Pro Promos, Easy Weather Today Promos, Free Package Tracker Plus, Free File Converter Pro are some examples of other adware-type apps.
-They usually appear legitimate and innocuous.
-Users are enticed into download/installation with offers of various "handy" features.
-However, despite how good the promised functions may sound - they rarely work.
-In fact, this is true of practically all PUAs.
-Functionality and user safety are irrelevant, since the only purpose of unwanted software is to generate revenue.
-PUAs are designed to deliver intrusive advert campaigns, cause redirects to untrustworthy and malicious websites, hijack browsers and gather sensitive data.
+Media Converter Pro Promos, Easy Weather Today Promos, Free Package Tracker Plus, and Free File Converter Pro are some examples of other adware-type apps.
+They may seem legitimate and innocuous, and users are often enticed into download/installation with offers of various "useful" features.
+Despite how good the functions promised may sound, they rarely work.
+In fact, this information is true of most PUAs.
+The only purpose of this unwanted software is to generate revenue for criminals.
+PUAs deliver intrusive ad campaigns, cause redirects to untrusted and malicious websites, hijack browsers and gather sensitive data.

 How did OneUpdater install on my computer?

-OneUpdater has an "official" promotional page, from which it can be downloaded.
-However, it has also been observed being promoted by scam sites.
-Promotional and deceptive webpages are not the only way that PUAs are spread.
-These app are distributed via download/installation setups of other products.
-This false marketing tactic of packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content into the device.
-Intrusive ads can infiltrate such applications into systems as well.
-Once clicked on, they can execute scripts to download/install PUAs without user permission.
+OneUpdater has an "official" promotional web page from which it can be downloaded, however, it has also been observed being promoted by scam sites.
+Promotional and deceptive web pages are not the only way that PUAs are spread.
+These app are distributed via the download/installation set-ups of other products.
+This deceptive marketing tactic of packing regular software with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled content into the device.
+Intrusive ads can infiltrate these applications into systems as well.
+Once clicked, they can execute scripts to download/install PUAs without users' permission.

-It is recommended to research software before download/installation and/or purchase.
-Only official and verified download channels must be used.
-Untrustworthy sources, like: unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders - commonly offer deceptive and/or bundled content.
-When downloading/installing, it is important to read terms, study all possible options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, functions, etc. Intrusive advertisements appear ordinary, however they redirect to various questionable pages (e.g. gambling, pornography, adult-dating, and so on).
-Should users encounter adverts/redirects of this kind, they must inspect the system and immediately remove all suspicious applications and/or browser extensions/plug-ins from it.
+You are advised to research all software before download/installation and/or purchase.
+Use only official and verified download channels.
+Untrusted sources such as unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders commonly offer deceptive and/or bundled content.
+When downloading/installing, it is important to read the terms, study all possible options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, functions, etc. Intrusive advertisements may seem normal, however, they can redirect to various dubious pages (e.g. gambling, pornography, adult-dating, and so on).
+If you encounter ads/redirects of this kind, inspect the system and immediately remove all suspicious applications and browser extensions/plug-ins.
 If your computer is already infected with OneUpdater, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this adware.

 Screenshot of a pop-up displayed by OneUpdater adware: